Publications Europe

 Current status and future prospects for taking further account of nature and resilience

-Economic players face growing pressures to transform their business models, while strengthening their competitiveness and resilience, in response to sustainability issues and multiple uncertainties.
-2024 is the first year to exceed 1,5°C above pre-industrial levels; the losses associated with global natural disasters -mainly due to weather catastrophe- amounted to $120bn for the first semester (Munich Re, 2024).
+2024 is the first year to exceed 1,5°C above pre-industrial levels; the losses associated with global natural disasters -mainly due to weather catastrophe- are on an upward trend (Munich Re, 2024).

-• The Paris Agreement sets the objective of “making finance flows consistent with a pathway towards low GHG emissions and climate-resilient development”, which is generally referred to as the “alignment” of investments and financing (UNFCCC 2015, OECD 2024).
-In Europe, the additional annual investment required is estimated at €620 billion per year up to 2030 to meet the objectives of the Green Deal and Fit for 55 – more than €400 billion per year for energy, buildings and transport systems (PSF 2024, I4CE 2024 ).
+The Paris Agreement sets the objective of “making finance flows consistent with a pathway towards low GHG emissions and climate-resilient development”, which is generally referred to as the “alignment” of investments and financing (UNFCCC 2015, OECD 2024).
+In Europe, the additional annual investment required is estimated at €620 billion per year up to 2030 to meet the objectives of the Green deal and Fit for 55 – more than €400 billion per year for energy, buildings and transport systems (PSF 2024, I4CE 2024 ).
 The largest share should come from private finance.
 This implies redirecting the assets of financial players and creating a capital markets union; in accounting terms, 2% of around €33 trillion of European savings should be redirected each year.

 4. Progress in better capturing decarbonisation efforts and real-world impacts should also be monitored.